On LASSO for Predictive Regression: Introduction

-The main contribution of this paper is unveiling and enhancing Alasso in this mixed root context.
-As we consider a low-dimensional regression, we use OLS as Alasso's initial estimator.
-Alasso, with a proper choice of the tuning parameter, consistently selects the pure I(0) and I(1) variables, but it may over-select inactive cointegrating variables.
-The convergence rate of the OLS estimator is $\sqrt{n}$ for the cointegrated variables, and the resulting Alasso penalty weight is too small to eliminate the true inactive cointegrated groups as each cointegrating time series behaves as a unit root process individually.
-Nevertheless, as is formally stated in Theorem \ref{thm:ada_3type}, with probability approaching one (wpa1) variables forming an inactive cointegrating group cannot all survive Alasso's selection.
+The main contribution of this paper is its study and refinement of Alasso in the time series context.
+As we consider a fixed number of regressors, we use OLS as Alasso's initial estimator.
+Alasso, with a proper choice of tuning parameter, consistently selects the non-cointegrating stationary and persistent variables, but it may over-select inactive cointegrating variables, where ``inactive'' means that these variables have zero regression coefficients, so they are excluded in the true data-generating process (DGP).
+The convergence rate of the OLS estimator is $\sqrt{n}$ for the cointegrated variables, and the resulting Alasso penalty weight is too small to eliminate the true inactive cointegrated groups because each cointegrating time series behaves as a local unit root process.
+Nevertheless, as is formally stated in Theorem \ref{thm:ada_3type}, with probability approaching one (wpa1), variables forming an inactive cointegrating group cannot all survive Alasso's selection.

+This finding suggests a straightforward method of reclaiming the desirable oracle property: simply run a second-round Alasso on the variables selected by the first-round Alasso.
+As the first-round Alasso has broken the cointegration relationship between inactive cointegrating variables, the over-selected variables become non-cointegrated local-to-unity regressors in the second-round regression.
+In the post-selection OLS, the speed of convergence of these variables is boosted from the slow $\sqrt{n}$ rate to the fast $n$ rate.
+Then, the second-round Alasso can successfully suppress all of the inactive coefficients wpa1.
+We call this post-selection Alasso procedure \emph{twin adaptive LASSO} and abbreviate it as TAlasso.